Skip to content

 Single pill combinations: A solution to foster therapeutic adherence

-Several studies2,3, 4, 5, 6 have thus demonstrated the correlation between adherence and therapeutic effectiveness.
-In other words, the more patients take their treatment correctly, the better they can effectively control their blood pressure, their blood sugar, their cholesterol, or triglyceride levels, etc. In turn, this limits the progression of their disease and the risk of complications.
+Several studies2,3, 4, 5, 6 have demonstrated the correlation between adherence and therapeutic effectiveness.
+In other words, the more patients take their treatment correctly, the better they can control their blood pressure, their blood sugar, their cholesterol, or triglyceride levels, etc. In turn, this limits the progression of their disease and the risk of complications.

 Preventing serious complications

-A return to regular medical monitoring
+The call for a return to regular medical monitoring

 Did you know?

 According to several international studies, non-adherence to treatments for diabetes, hypertension, and high blood lipid levels is responsible for at least 200,000 deaths and generates an additional cost of 125 billion euros each year in Europe13.
-More broadly, non-adherence contributes to 57% of the total avoidable health costs in the world14 Up to 270 billion USD (United States Dollars), corresponding to 4.6% of total health spending worldwide14 stand to be saved, as experts estimate that increasing the percentage of people whose hypertension is under control globally to 50% would prevent 76 million deaths between 2023 and 2050.
+More broadly, non-adherence contributes to 57% of the total avoidable health care-related costs in the world14 Up to 270 billion USD (United States Dollars), corresponding to 4.6% of total health care spending worldwide14 stand to be saved, as experts estimate that increasing the percentage of people whose hypertension is under control globally to 50% would prevent 76 million deaths between 2023 and 2050.
 15

 As pioneers in this field, we are particularly active in medicine life cycle management.